Graziano Mesina: Biography

 Mesina's father was a shepherd in the Barbagia region of Sardinia.
 In 1956, Mesina was first arrested at the age of 14 for having a stolen rifle.
-Four years later, he was again arrested again, for shooting in a public place.
+Four years later, he was arrested again, for shooting in a public place.
 He was released that same year, but shortly arrested and sent back to prison for attempted murder.
 He escaped from a prison train in 1962, but was re-captured.
 That same year he escaped again, this time from a prison hospital.
 Mesina shot the brother of a man who he thought killed his brother, and was sent to prison for 24 years.

 Mesina escaped from prison in 1966 with Miguel Atienza by climbing over a 7.3 m wall and began a kidnapping spree.
 Mesina was arrested on 26 March 1968.
 That same year, The New York Times described him as "Italy's most-wanted bandit".
 After he was arrested a crowd of schoolgirls gathered at the police station with cards saying "I love you" on them.
 The Tough and the Mighty (1969) is based on his life.
 In 1970, he watched Cagliari Calcio play football while dressed as a woman.
 In August 1976, Mesina broke out of Lecce prison with a group of Italian mafia.
 On 16 March 1977, Mesina was re-captured.
 He again escaped on 12 April 1985, when he obtained a 12-hour permit to visit his brother in Crescentino.
 He took refuge in the apartment of Valeria Fusè in Vigevano, but on 18 April, the carabinieri arrested both of them.
 Transferred to the maximum security prison of Novara, Mesina was sentenced to a further six months in prison, while Fusè was acquitted.
 On 18 October 1992, Mesina was granted parole and settled in Asti.
 That year, Mesina helped secure the release of Farouk Kassam, who had been kidnapped.
 On 4 August 1993, his parole was revoked after police found weapons with Mesina.
 He was sentenced to life imprisonment.